octo-technology/appaloosa-android-sdk/README.md

  - spring-android-core (1.0.1)
  - jackson-mapper-asl (1.9.11)
  - jackson-core-asl (1.9.11)
- - support-v4-r7 ==> Warning : If you need to use a newer version (eg: r13), you need exclude this one.
+ - support-v4-r7 ==> Warning : If you need to use a newer version (eg: r13), you need to exclude this one.

 Usage
 -----